nfmoore/aml-platform-deployment-template/docs/getting_started.md

 1. In your GitHub repository, edit the any variables in the [`variables.yml`](../.pipelines/templates/variables.yml) you wish to change for your deployment.
 Remember to change the values for `service_connection` or `resource_group_name` if you have selected something different in section 2 step 2 above.

-2. In your Azure DevOps project, create a build pipeline from your forked repository.
+2. In your Azure DevOps project, create a pipeline from your repository.

    1. Select the `Pipelines` tab from the `Pipelines` section (found on the sidebar).
    2. Click on `New Pipeline` (found at the top-right of the portal).